 How to Prepare Your Food In Advance

 Preparing food in advance is always a great idea to save time and space when packing your gear.
 Chop veggies, pre-cook meats, put seasonings in a bag, and even store your food according to what items go with what meals.
 Anything you can do to limit confusion, clutter and chaos at the picnic table, especially in the dark, is a great way to optimize your cooking routine!
-Setting yourself up with some one-pot meals is also a great way to prepare food in advance.
+Setting yourself up with some one-pot camp meals is also a great way to prepare food in advance.
 Simply throw all the ingredients together in a zip lock bag and then throw them in the pan at the campsite.

 One Pot Camping Meal Ideas